-UC Merced students and staff members should always review a new chemical's safety data sheet (SDS) before beginning to work with it.
+UC Merced students and staff members should always review a new chemical's safety data sheet (SDS) before beginning work.

 Use multiple sources to develop safe work procedures.
 Contact the Office of Environmental Health & Safety at 228-7864 if you have any questions.